MJAlexander/distortr/README.md

 ```

-## Simulation
+## Generating simulated data

 Simulated time series of data can be created following one of these processes:

 * AR(1)
 * ARMA(1,1)
 * Splines regression (unpenalized, first-order penalized, second-order penalized)
-* Gaussian process regression
+* Gaussian process regression (squared exponential or Matern covariance functions)

 The various parameters associated with each function can be specified, and then the time series are simulated using the `simulateFluctuations` function.
-This returns a dataframe with `x` and `y` values.
+The user can also specify This returns a dataframe with `x` and `y` values.
 The sample autocorrelation function of the `y` values can be plotted using `plotACF`.

+## Using real data

+Datasets with observations from multiple countries/areas can be used, with the following colummns requred:

+- country/area name or code (e.g. country iso code)
+- value of observation
+- year of observation
+- sampling error of observation
+- data source (e.g. survey, administrative)

+In addition, a region column may also be included (e.g. World Bank region).
+By default the builtin models include a region heirarchy (i.e. a country within a region within the world).
+However, models can also be run without the region level.

+Data can be visualized using the `plotData` function.

 ## Model fitting

-Bayesian hierarchical models can be fitted to time series of fluctuations using the JAGS software.
+Bayesian hierarchical models can be fitted to both simulated and real data using the JAGS software.
 Any model from the above list of processes can be chosen.
 Models are fitted using the `runMCMC` function.
 Results are obtained and plotted using the `getResults` and `plotResults` functions.

 ## Validation

-Model performance can be validated using the `runModelValidation` function.
+For simulated data, model performance can be validated using the `runModelValidation` function.
 This function leaves out a certain number of observations (default is 20%), either at random or the most recent observations.
 Once the observations are removed, the desired model is rerun and several validation measures are calculated:

 * root-mean-squared error
 * coverage of uncertainty intervals